mardiros/blacksmith/examples/zipkin_tracing/README.rst

-Example using Consul
+Example using Zipkin
 ====================

-This example is a dummy microservice stack that do nothing.
+This example is a dummy microservice stack that send email to a user.

 There is a "user" service which contains a users API used to retrieve fake email.